dynatrace-ace/data-access-and-partitioning-codespaces/docs/index.md

     app-engine:apps:run
     ```

-    !!! warning
-        If you've created the tenant following the [previous steps](#dynatrace-tenant), the admin user is not your dynatrace email, but the one provided within the details in the slack conversation with the bot.

     <p align="left">
     <img src="img/hey-again.png" width="70%">
     </p>

-    This means that you should be able to access Account Management with the user details provided via slack

-11. Grab client id, secret and account URN, save the values temporarely with you
+2. Grab client id, secret and account URN, save the values temporarely with you

-12. Click finish, and with all the collected data, format them as follows:
+### 🗒️ Final configuration variables

+12. Keep all variables with you to use later on during the lab setup

     ```bash
     DT_TENANT=https://abc12345.sprint.dynatracelabs.com